Types of Elevators: Hydraulic, Traction, and MRL Explained

 Elevators aren’t just about moving people up and down.
 They’re about creating accessibility, managing circulation flow, and sometimes even serving as the architectural centerpiece of a building.
 Ever been in one of those glass elevators in hotels?
 Sometimes they’re literally the visual star of the space!

-Here’s why this matters for your ARE journey: elevator knowledge shows up across multiple exams – PA for programming, PPD for systems integration, and PDD for technical details.
+Here’s why this matters for your ARE journey: elevator knowledge shows up across multiple exams including PA for programming, PPD for systems integration, and PDD for technical details.

 The three main types of elevators:

-- Machine room-less (MRL) elevators – space-saving designs with elevator motor in the hoistway
+• Machine room-less (MRL) elevators – space-saving designs with the elevator motor mounted in the hoistway

 Key selection factors include initial cost versus long-term operating costs, speed capabilities, maximum building height, traffic patterns, and energy efficiency goals.

-Understanding elevator anatomy helps you plan space requirements and coordinate with other building systems like plumbing and MEP.
+Understanding elevator anatomy helps you plan space requirements and coordinate with other building systems like HVAC and plumbing.

 Structural and Moving Components